 The minor violation (i.e. traffic ticket) court calls at the Daley Center are held everyday at 9 a.m., 10 a.m., 11 a.m., 1:30 p.m. and 2:30 p.m.
-These cases are assigned to courtrooms CL01, CL03, CL05, and CL07 on the concourse level and courtroom 401 on the fourth floor of the Daley Center.
+These cases are often assigned to courtrooms CL01, CL03, CL05, and CL07 on the concourse level of the building and courtroom 401 on the fourth floor of the Daley Center.

-The major violation (i.e. DUI) court calls are held everyday at 9 a.m. and 1 p.m., in courtrooms 402, 404, 405, 406 and 408 on the 4th floor of the Daley Center.
+The major violation (i.e. DUI) court calls are held everyday at 9 a.m. and 1 p.m., primarily in courtrooms 402, 404, 405, 406 and 408 on the 4th floor of the Daley Center.

 Motions are heard weekdays at 9 a.m. in courtroom LL04 the Lower Level of the Daley Center.
 Violations of sentence are heard weekdays at 1 p.m. in this same courtroom.

-The paperwork (i.e. bond slip or traffic ticket) provided by the police officer should indicate the exact time and place you are required to appear.
+The paperwork (i.e. bond slip or traffic ticket) provided by the police officer should indicate the exact time and courtroom where you are required to appear.
 If you receive a minor traffic that does not list a court date, it may be necessary to request a court date to prevent the ticket from appearing on your record.

-Your attorney's familiarity with the courthouse where your case is assisgned, including judges and prosecutors, is extremely important.
-It is crucial that your lawyer knows the ins and outs of your specific courthouse so you receive the representation you deserve.
+Your attorney's familiarity with the courthouse where your case is assigned, including judges and prosecutors, is extremely important.
+It is crucial that your lawyer knows the ins and outs of your specific courthouse so you receive the quality representation you deserve.